vanadiuz/table-reservation/README.md

 A few of the things you can do with Table Reservation:

-* Selectable tables for reservations
+* Rich schedule settings: *opening hours, week days, holidays, siesta...*
-* THERE ARE NO COLLISIONS, i.e. one table can't be reserved by different people simultaneously.
+* Custom email notifications for admin and guests
-* Comfortably add, edit, delete or reject reservations from Wordpress dashboard
+* Selectable tables for reservations *(one table can't be reserved by different people simultaneously, e.g. no collisions)
-* Email notifications about reservation (both for admin and guest)
+* Add and edit bookings from the admin panel
-* Customisable colors, date/time format and all notification mails about reservation
+* Check correctness of user-input data *(date, party, time, name, email, phone, message)
-* Each field of reservation form is easily translatable into the required language
+* Mobile UX
-* Well-thought-out mobile usability in the field
+* Customisable colors, date/time format, titles etc.
 * WPBakery(Visual Composer) compatible

 <p align="center">